genesis-community/cf-genesis-kit/MANUAL.md

   - cf-deployment/path/to/file # omit .yml suffix
 ```

+Caveat: Not all features are compatible with this kit and features are applied in order, so ordering may matter.

 ## Providing your Own Features

 If you would like to apply additional ops-files for unsupported features you can do so by adding them under: